-See Section "6.8.
-Using ToolStick Terminal," on page 14 for more information.
+See Section 6.8 for more information on using ToolStick Terminal.
 The software is available on the ToolStick webpage (www.silabs.com/toolstick).

-6. ToolStick C8051F700 Daughter Card Features Demo
+6. ToolStick C8051F411 Daughter Card Features Demo

 The ToolStick kit includes a few simple code examples.
-The example described in this section is titled F700DC_FeaturesDemo.
+The example described in this section is titled F411DC_FeaturesDemo.
 The purpose of this example is to guide a new user through the features and capabilities of the IDE and demonstrate the microcontroller's on-chip debug capabilities.
-The F700DC_FeaturesDemo example code uses the potentiometer on the daughter card to vary the blinking rate of the LED.
+The F411DC_FeaturesDemo example code uses the potentiometer on the daughter card to vary the blinking rate of the LED.
+Also, pressing the switch, labeled S1, on the daughter card will toggle the MCU's clock source between the MCU's internal oscillator and the external 32 kHz crystal.
 The first part of this demo shows how to use the IDE to connect and download the firmware, view and modify registers, use watch windows, use breakpoints, and single step through code.
 The second part of the demo shows how to use ToolStick Terminal to receive UART data from the daughter card and how to use the GPIO pins.